Site logo

 b) Improve Your Rankings

-Search intent is one of the primary ranking factors for Google.
-Of course, when you want to optimize for search intent, you also have to factor in keyword research.
-Matching search intent to keywords will improve your rankings.
+Search intent is one of Google’s primary ranking factors.
+Of course, when optimizing for affiliate marketing search intent, you must factor in keyword research.
+Matching search intent to keywords will improve your affiliate marketing website’s rankings.

 Improve your rankings